McHale's Navy: Spinoff

-Producer Edward Montagne set up a female version of McHale's Navy entitled Broadside, which ran for 32 episodes in the 1964-1965 ABC season.
-In place of the PT crew were a group of WAVES led by Anne Morgan (Kathleen Nolan) consisting of Joan Staley, Sheila James, Lois Roberts and Jimmy Boyd (as a male with a female name), up against Binghamton-type Captain Edward Andrews and his Lt.
-Carpenter clone George Furth, who guest-starred in an episode of McHale's Navy entitled "Dart Gun Wedding."
+Producer Edward Montagne set up a female version of McHale's Navy entitled Broadside, which ran for 32 episodes on ABC during the 1964–65 television season.
+In place of the PT crew were a group of WAVES led by Lt.
+Anne Morgan (Kathleen Nolan).
+She and her motor pool personnel Joan Staley, Sheila James, Lois Roberts. and Jimmy Boyd (as a male with a female name), were up against the naval base's rarefied commander Edward Andrews and his nervous adjutant George Furth, who guest-starred in an episode of McHale's Navy entitled "Dart Gun Wedding."
 Dick Sargent provided a love interest for Nolan.
-Although not an actual spinoff, Conway and Flynn teamed up playing characters with similar personalities in The Tim Conway Show, which lasted only 12 episodes in 1970.